-There is two type of tasks in Loquiz:
+There are two types of tasks in Loquiz:

 1. General tasks – this kind of task can be with location or without location.
 Location is set while creating an outdoor game (Rogain, Strategy, Scavenger, Match).
 One task can have different locations in different games.